pajachiet/mongo_sql_analytics_platform/README.md

 - **schemacrawler** : Create a diagram of PostgresSQL database

 <img src="doc/services_architecture.png" alt="Services Architecture" width=800  />

-Its principle have been exposed in a talk at PyParis 2017 **"Open-Source Analytics On MongoDB, with Schema"** ([youtube video](https://www.youtube.com/watch?v=J5Qn4r8nTpU), [slideshare](https://fr.slideshare.net/PoleSystematicParisRegion/opensource-analytics-stack-on-mongodb-with-schema-pierrealain-jachiet-and-aurlien-gervasi))

 ### Details on mongoconnector service
 **mongoconnector** is the main service of this platform.
 It leverages the following projects: